mitodl/mitx-grading-library/docs/grading_math/matrix_grader/matrix_grader.md

 # MatrixGrader

-MatrixGrader is an extended version of FormulaGrader used to grade mathematical expressions containing scalars, vectors, and matrices.
+`MatrixGrader` is an extended version of `FormulaGrader` used to grade mathematical expressions containing scalars, vectors, and matrices.
 Authors and students may enter matrix (or vector) expressions by using variables sampled from matrices, or by entering a matrix entry-by-entry.

-## A first example
+## A First Example

-A typical use of MatrixGrader might look like
+A typical use of `MatrixGrader` might look like

 ```pycon
 >>> from mitxgraders import *